Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 Feral nightmares generate chaotic axiom components.
 Unhinged hunters capture them and dissect them.
 Vile merchants collect and order parts in a treasury and distribute to Artistic.
-Saintly creates blueprints to follow.
+* An escherian staircase with Felidols floating around, gaining wealth for the Vile Saintly creates blueprints to follow.
 Artistic creates the Axioms from the blueprints.
 Ordered collect Axioms and go insert them in scarab printers.